Adrianjewell91/how-to-code/README.md

     INPUTS -> OUTPUTS

 This may sound simplistic or contrived, but actually it is not.
-To exemplify, let’s say that you want to build an app for your phone that lets you read emails.
+To understand how an engineer accomplishes this, we start with a real world problem.
+Let’s say that you want to build an app for your phone that lets you read emails.
 If you want to build this application, you will probably be envisioning yourself using the app, in a scenario such as this:

     As a user, I want to go on the app and view my emails.